ralsina/hace/README.md

 On the other hand, what's there seems to be pretty solid, so give it a spin if you want and let me know how it looks to you.😄

+Finally, this README is for the code in git's main branch, not for the latest release, so YMMV.

 ## Installation

 If you have `crystal` and `shards` installed, you can do: